The Traditional Chinese Technique Behind Our New Hand-Painted Glass Ornaments

 Each artisan who produces our ornaments trains for at least a year, and spends between eight and 10 years honing the technique before they’re considered an accomplished painter.
 Only about six ornaments are produced each day by way of this careful four-step process.
 First, a design is mapped out on the inside of the glass orb using a fine brush.
 Next, it's colored in—dark pigments are painted first, followed by highlights to lend depth and dimension to the motif.
 Finally, a thicker brush is used to apply the background color, before the cap and ribbon are placed on the top of the ornament and the process is complete.

-Winter Birds Hand-Painted Glass Ornament Set
+Birds of America Hand-Painted Glass Ornament Set

-Winter Birds Hand-Painted Glass Ornament Set
+Birds of America Hand-Painted Glass Ornament Set

 Unicorn in a Garden Hand-Painted Glass Ornament

-The familiar image on this new ornament references The Unicorn Rests in a Garden (1495–1505), an iconic French and South Netherlandish textile in the Museum's holdings.
+The familiar image on this ornament references The Unicorn Rests in a Garden (1495–1505), an iconic French and South Netherlandish textile in the Museum's holdings.
 The medieval masterwork—a fan favorite at The Met Cloisters—depicts a unicorn resting in a garden enclosure beneath a pomegranate tree, enveloped by a millefleurs backdrop of richly symbolic plants.
 Though it may have been created as a single image, it's considered one of the seven so-called Unicorn Tapestrieswhich rank among the most visually striking and complex extant artworks from the late Middle Ages.

 Unicorn in a Garden Hand-Painted Glass Ornament